 Each year, the NCORE-ISCORE Project Office accepts applications from Iowa State students interested in attending the National Conference on Race and Ethnicity in Higher Education (NCORE).
 Students then present new knowledge gained from their NCORE experience at the Thomas L. Hill Iowa State Conference on Race and Ethnicity (ISCORE) the following year.

 This year-long developmental program on race and ethnicity includes attendance at and participation in NCORE, taking UST 321—a course designed to expand your knowledge of issues around race and provide you with tools to deliver a thought-provoking presentation at ISCORE.
 Other benefits students can look forward to include:

 - Making a positive impact on the university community.

 - Networking with students and professionals from across the country.

 - Getting to know more faculty and staff members at ISU.

 - Building positive mentoring and peer relationships.

-Applications due January 18th or until a sufficient amount of applications are received.
+Applications due the first week of spring semester or until a sufficient amount of applications are received.